-Class Contact: This unit of study will be taught for five (5) hours per week over fifteen (15) weeks, normally to be delivered as three (3) hour and two (2) hour face to face facilitated sessions with the teacher.
+Class Contact:This unit of study will be taught for five (5) hours per week over fifteen (15) weeks, normally to be delivered as three (3) hour and two (2) hour face to face facilitated sessions with the teacher.
 Students are required to use VU Collaborate weekly to prepare for the weekly lessons.
 Academic support staff will be available for this unit for students who need extra help outside class hours.

-Required Reading: There are no required textbooks for this unit.
+Required Reading:There are no required textbooks for this unit.
 Readings are to be recommended by the lecturer and will be available on VU Collaborate.

-Assessment: Test, Business Maths Online Quiz (100 words), 10%.
-Test, Multiple Choice Test In Class Weekly Statistics Quizzes (400 words), 15%.
-Case Study, Assignment: A Learning in the workplace and community assignment based on
+Assessment:Test, Business Maths Online Quiz (conducted during class time and supervised), 10%.
+Test, In Class Weekly Statistics Quizzes (conducted during class time and supervised), 15%.
+Assignment, Statistics Assignment, 25%.
+Examination, Final Examination, 50%.

-Correlation, Regression and Time Series Analysis (1000 words), 25%.
-Examination,

-Final Examination (1500 words), 50%.